dxsooo/VideoDownload/README.md

 ```

 > if you want to use custom queue instead of the default `celery`, start worker with `-Q <queue>`, and send request refer <https://github.com/mher/flower/issues/456>

+Read the source code for more parameters to control task.

 ## Thanks